-This is a 3 year study spanning the time frame of September 2011, through the end of June 2014.
-The study will address the spatial distribution uncertainties for both the Naches and Upper Yakima steelhead populations (Figure 1).
-In addition, the study will update the radio telemetry study conducted 20 years ago (Hockersmith et al. 1995) that has often been referenced and used for apportioning the Yakima River Major Population Group

-(MPG) run size enumerated at Prosser Dam to individual population spawner abundances (ICTRT 2007, YBFWRB 2009).
-The study will also test alternative methods for apportioning the total run at Prosser Dam for long term status and trends monitoring needs.
+This was a 3 year study spanning the time frame of September 2011, through the end of August 2014.
+Results from the study will address the spatial distribution uncertainties for both the Naches and Upper Yakima steelhead populations (Figure 1), provide spawner escapement estimates for individual steelhead populations, test and compare alternative methods for apportioning the total run at Prosser Dam for long term status and trends monitoring needs, and collect valuable life history data for each of the populations.